Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 The rules are posted as you enter and as you get harnessed.

-The helpful attendants will go over everything again as you get ready to zip and climb.
+The helpful attendants will review everything again as you prepare to zip and climb.
 The number one rule is to HAVE FUN!

-Tip: Wear closed-toed shoes and avoid loose clothing since you’ll be wearing a harness.
+Tip: Wear closed-toed shoes and avoid loose clothing since you’ll wear a harness.

 10 Things to Do at Binder Park Zoo

 Every inch of this Battle Creek zoo offers an experience.
-Sloths, lions, bears, cheetahs, giraffes, and crested guineafowls are among the over 40 species here.
+Sloths, lions, bears, cheetahs and giraffes are among the over 40 species here.

 Here are our top 10 things to do during your visit to Binder Park Zoo: